Kicking off a series of interviews with this year's queer pioneers, IQ speaks to the UK-based music agent

-Continuing a series of interviews with this year's queer pioneers, IQ speaks to the UK-based booking agent
+Continuing a series of interviews with this year's queer pioneers, IQ speaks to the US-based director of entertainment & tours

 The LGBTIQ+ List 2023 – IQ Magazine’s third annual celebration of queer professionals who make an immense impact in the international live music business – has been revealed.

 The ever-popular list is the centrepiece of IQ’s third Pride edition, sponsored by Ticketmaster, which is now available to read online and in print for subscribers.